Ask the Experts with Moss Landscaping

 ML: My name is Blair Chesnut and I am the Moss Landscaping project manager and landscape designer for The Boulevard Show House.
-We are providing the formal design and installation for the home’s landscaping.
+We are providing the formal design and installation of the home’s landscaping.

 LU: What does your landscape design process look like?